| | |

 Bruarfoss waterfall

-Bruarfoss is actually a series of three waterfalls and requires much more walking to see: about three kilometers each way.
+Bruarfoss is actually a series of three waterfalls and requires much more walking to see: about three kilometers (almost two miles) each way.
 Without a doubt, it’s worth it.
 The last of the three is Bruarfoss, a wide waterfall, but with a cleft in the middle.
 The rapids on both sides tumble into the cleft.
 This waterfall is best known for the distinctive blue color of the water.
 Read more in my post about waterfalls.

 The water flows over flat rocks, then plunges from both sides into a shallow canyon, then down a river to the left in this photo. the water is very blue rather than white, even with a very gray sky.